 You May Qualify for Legal Assistance

 People with preexisting health conditions are most likely to have their workers comp claims denied.
 If that describes you, we strongly recommend talking to a DC workers compensation attorney.
 All workers’ comp lawyers work on contingency, so you’ll pay nothing for legal assistance now.
 In fact, you can get a free, no-obligation consultation to get all your claim questions answered without hiring anyone!
-You’ll never pay any legal fees unless a lawyer helps you secure workman’s comp benefits.
+You’ll never pay any workers’ compensation lawyer fees unless a lawyer helps you secure benefits.
 And if your case does win, then you’ll only pay a small, one-time fee.

 Ready to see if you may qualify?
 Click the button below to start your free workers’ compensation benefits evaluation online now!